The Angels' Share: Plot

 In the opening scenes, the protagonists are sentenced to hours of community payback.
-During his first community payback session, Robbie (Paul Brannigan), under the guidance of Harry (John Henshaw), is interrupted and taken to the hospital by Harry as his girlfriend, Leonie (Siobhan Reilly), has gone into labour.
-At the hospital, Robbie is assaulted by two of his girlfriend's uncles and her dad (Gilbert Martin) before he can see her.
+During his first community payback session, Robbie, under the guidance of Harry, is interrupted and taken to the hospital by Harry as his girlfriend, Leonie, has gone into labour.
+At the hospital, Robbie is assaulted by two of his girlfriend's uncles and her dad before he can see her.
 Harry takes Robbie back to his house to clean him up, at which point Leonie calls to announce Robbie's son, Luke, has been born.
 Harry insists that he and Robbie celebrate, and brings out a vintage whisky.
-With Leonie's encouragement, Robbie agrees to meet with a victim of his former violent crimes, Anthony (Roderick Cowie), who recollects the attack in front of both his family and Leonie.
+With Leonie's encouragement, Robbie agrees to meet with a victim of his former violent crimes, Anthony, who recollects the attack in front of both his family and Leonie.
 Afterwards, Leonie makes clear that she does not want her son to grow up around violence and long-term feuds.

 Harry takes the group to a distillery as a reward for their good behaviour, where they learn what "the angels' share" is.
 Afterwards, the tour guide gives them each a dram of whisky and asks them to smell it, and Robbie is complimented on his ability to identify flavours.

-Mo (Jasmin Riggins) steals several miniatures from the gift shop.
+Mo steals several miniatures from the gift shop.

-Robbie, Mo, Rhino (William Ruane) and Albert (Gary Maitland) get together later for their own whisky tasting with the stolen miniatures.
+Robbie, Mo, Rhino and Albert get together later for their own whisky tasting with the stolen miniatures.

-However, Robbie is still being pursued by his old enemy, Clancy (Scott Kyle).
+However, Robbie is still being pursued by his old enemy, Clancy.
 He is about to undergo a beating by Clancy and his followers when he is unexpectedly rescued by Leonie's father.
 Robbie pleads to be given one last chance but the older man tells him that it's too late, and even if he wanted to change, he cannot escape the feuds and violence of the world he grew up in.
 Leonie's father tells him that the only way for him to escape the cycle is to leave Glasgow altogether and go to London, but without Leonie.
 He offers Robbie £5,000 to sweeten the deal and leaves Robbie to think it over.

 At the next community service session, Harry asks Robbie if he'd like to come to a whisky tasting in Edinburgh.

 Mo overhears and invites herself, Albert and Rhino.

-Reluctantly, Harry agrees to take all four of them to Edinburgh, where they learn about a cask of priceless whisky, the Malt Mill, set to go on auction soon, and Robbie is passed a business card by a whisky collector, Thaddeus (Roger Allam).
+Reluctantly, Harry agrees to take all four of them to Edinburgh, where they learn about a cask of priceless whisky, the Malt Mill, set to go on auction soon, and Robbie is passed a business card by a whisky collector, Thaddeus.